Li Guang: Biography

 In 129 BC, Li Guang himself narrowly escaped capture after his army was annihilated during an offensive campaign at Yanmen.
-Wounded, Li Guang being carried on a litter to the Xiongnu chieftain, who had given orders to take the him alive.
-On their way, Li Guang saw a toung boy riding fine horse nearby.
+Wounded, Li Guang being carried on a litter to the Xiongnu chieftain, who had given orders to take him alive.
+On their way, Li Guang saw a young boy riding a fine horse nearby.
 Despite his injury, Li Guang jumped up onto the horse and, taking the boy with him as hostage and gallop south.
 Pursued by the enemy soldiers, he used the boy's bow and arrows to ward off the pursuers, eventually rejoining his troops.
 Due to this accident, Li Guang was stripped of official titles and demoted to commoner status with fellow defeated general Gongsun Ao (公孫敖) after paying parole.